-Increases could be a little erratic as not all the hens develop their reproductive system at the same time.
+Increases could be a little erratic as not all the hens develop their reerratic as not all the nens develop their reproductive system at the same time.
 However, body weight should never decrease, and a clear growth trend should be observed.